RowanTL/manim-projects/reflection_short/README.md

 # Notes for later

+- I would like to add the equation to calculate reflection somewhere in this short

 It would be wise to split these up into smaller scenes later.
 It would take a small amount of effort to do this now, but I don't feel like it. future things todo lol